RiceC-at-MasonHS/SB29-guard-chrome-Mason/requirements/technical-plan.md

   - **Applications:** When a user is viewing a specific application page within an app store, the extension will identify the application's unique ID from the URL path or query parameters and use that for matching.
 This ensures that individual apps have their own distinct DPA status.

 ## 💻 Tech Stack & Repo Structure
-- **Extension Code (V1):** Vanilla JavaScript, HTML, CSS.
+- **Extension Code:** Vanilla JavaScript, HTML, CSS.

-- **Build Tooling (V1):** A simple build script (e.g., a shell script or a Node.js file) to manage the API key injection and package the extension into a `.zip` file.
+- **Build Tooling:** A Node.js script (`build.mjs`) to manage secret injection (API Key, OAuth Client ID) and package the extension.

-- **Proxy Service (V2):** Go.

-- **APIs:** Chrome Extension APIs (`Manifest V3`, `chrome.storage`, `chrome.tabs`, `chrome.action`).
+- **APIs:** Chrome Extension APIs (`Manifest V3`, `chrome.storage`, `chrome.tabs`, `chrome.action`, `chrome.identity`).

 - **Repo:** This is a monorepo containing:

 - `/extension`: All source code for the extension.

-- `/proxy-go` (for V2): The code for our secure Go proxy service.

 - `/docs`: Public-facing static files, primarily the `index.html` which serves as our Privacy Policy.

 ## 🏁 Definition of Done
-Version 1.0 is "done" when a teacher can navigate to a website, see the extension icon change correctly, and click it for details that link back to the official App Hub.
+The project is "done" when a teacher can navigate to a website, see the extension icon change correctly, and click it for details that link back to the official App Hub.
 The extension must pass the Chrome Web Store review for a private extension, with a clear privacy policy hosted on our GitHub Pages site.

 ---------
 ## 💡 Future Extensions & Considerations